Press Kit

 “Self-custody becomes a human right in a CBDC world.” — As central banks launch programmable currencies with expiration dates and spending restrictions, the ability to hold assets outside government control becomes an act of self-preservation, not ideology.

 “The machines are coming.
-And they’re bringing their own money.” — Autonomous agents will need their own wallets, their own payment systems, their own economic identity.
+And they’re creating their own economic order.” — Autonomous agents will need their own wallets, their own payment systems, their own economic identity.
 This is not speculation — it’s already happening with DePIN networks and machine-to-machine payments.

 Quotes from the Book